Fargo season 4: Production

 The fourth season was announced in August 2018 and it was confirmed that Chris Rock was cast in the lead role.
 In July 2019, 12 actors were announced to have been cast, including Francesco Acquaroli, Andrew Bird, Jessie Buckley, Salvatore Esposito, Jeremie Harris, Jack Huston, Amber Midthunder, Jason Schwartzman, and Ben Whishaw.
 Midthunder ultimately did not appear and her role was recast with Kelsey Asbille for undisclosed reasons.
-In September 2019, it was announced that Uzo Aduba had been cast in the role of Zelmare Roulette, however, Aduba had to drop out of the role due to "some personal family issues".
+Uzo Aduba was originally cast as Zelmare Roulette, but dropped out of the role due to "some personal family issues".
 The role was recast with Karen Aldridge in December.

 Production began in October 2019 in Chicago, Illinois, with Hawley directing the first block of episodes.
 In March 2020, FX suspended production on the series for at least two weeks due to the COVID-19 pandemic.
 The original premiere date of April 19, 2020, was also pushed back due to production delays.
 The series completed production on eight of the eleven episodes before production shut down.
 Production resumed in August 2020 and was completed by September 8, 2020.

 Reception

 Critical response

 The fourth season has received generally positive reviews from critics, though less acclaimed than previous seasons.
-On Rotten Tomatoes, the season is "certified fresh" with an 82% critic approval rating and an average score of 7.21 out of 10 based on 51 reviews.
-The website's critical consensus is, "Though Fargo's ambitious fourth season struggles to maintain momentum, fine performances and a change of scenery make for an engaging – if uneven – departure from the series' norm."
-On Metacritic, it has a score of 68 out of 100 based on 33 reviews, indicating "generally favorable reviews."
+On Rotten Tomatoes, the season has an 84% approval rating based on 58 critics' reviews, with an average score of 7.3/10.
+The website's critical consensus is: "Though Fargo's ambitious fourth season struggles to maintain momentum, fine performances and a change of scenery make for an engaging – if uneven – departure from the series' norm."
+On Metacritic, the season has a weighted average score of 68 out of 100 based on 37 reviews, indicating "generally favorable" reviews.

 Matt Zoller Seitz, writing for Vulture, gave the season a negative review.
 He criticized the writers' missed opportunity to link the season's unique premise of children swapping among gangs to its themes of immigration and culture, as well as their tendency to make subtext obvious through excessive monologues.